24-Hour Emergency Dentistry in Durham, NC

 - Emergency Dental Treatment in Durham, NC

-Examples of a Dental Emergency in the 27703 Area
+Examples of a Dental Emergency in Charlotte, NC

 A dental emergency can take many forms, from something visibly gory and bloody to hidden, internal pain.
 If you’re lucky enough never to have gone through a tooth emergency before, you may not initially recognize an actual emergency or know when to call your Durham emergency dentist.